clelidm/MinCompSpin_Greedy/README.md

    >                            - 001000110, this part contains the spins s2, s3, s7;
    >                            - 000000001, this part contains the spin s1 alone.

+ - **Working in the new basis:** The code compares MCMs that correspond to a partition of the basis operators provided.
+      - **Conversion to the new basis:**
- - **Working in the new basis:** The code only compares MCMs that correspond to partitions of the basis operators provided.
-Once the dataset is converted in the new basis, these MCMs are simply encoded on r digits, where r is the number of basis operators on which one want to perform the search for the best MCM (see next section).
+      - **Reading the MCM in the new basis:** Once the dataset is converted in the new basis, the MCMs found are printed as a list of binary strings, exactly as described in the previous section, except that the spin variables now correspond to the variables $\sig_i$ of the new basis.

 **Results:** See Ref.[1] for results and discussions on the best MCMs obtained for these datasets.